-We tend to think that dogs can eat everything simply because they do, but sometimes, dogs can get sick from the wrong scrap of food.
+We think dogs can eat everything simply because they do, but sometimes, dogs can get sick from the wrong food scrap.

 We tend to think that dogs can eat everything simply because they do.
 At any given meal, you can find your dog scurrying around for fallen foods or leftovers under the table.
 But the fact that they eat everything doesn’t mean that they should.
 Sometimes, a dog can get sick from the wrong scrap of food.